 Anyone who has seen the films of Guillermo del Toro knows that he has a knack for the dark and supernatural.
 Crimson Peak, a gothic romance, adds to his fascinating repertoire.
 At the heart of the tale is Edith Cushing (Mia Wasikowska), an aspiring author who marries English baronet Thomas Sharpe (Tom Hiddleston) and moves to England to live with him and his sister Lady Lucille (Jessica Chastain).
 Unusual events ensue as Edith becomes suspicious that the siblings are hiding something from her.

 The film features the iconic gothic mansion; it is beautiful and grotesque, alive and rotting, and its presence forebodes sinister energies lurking in the shadows.
 Butterflies, which have had a long-standing association with death, are a prevalent symbol throughout the movie.
 The script is also filled with stirring lines, such as these spoken by Edith:

 “Ghosts are real, this much I know.
 There are things that tie them to a place, very much like they do us.
 Some remain tethered to a patch of land, a time and date, the spilling of blood, a terrible crime.
 There are others, others that hold onto an emotion, a drive, loss, revenge, or love.
 Those, they never go away.”

-This article was written by Jennifer Vasquez and originally published by Gothic & Amazing.
+Note: This article was written by Jennifer Vasquez and originally published by and appeared in Gothic & Amazing magazine.